 - Does geographical positioning make it relatively easier for some departments to stimulate policy debates and give advice to government and other public bodies?

-We also invite presentations and posters that showcase impact work, provided there is a clear focus on distilling ‘lessons learned’.
+We also invite posters that showcase impact work, provided there is a clear focus on distilling ‘lessons learned’.